sphinx-contrib/sphinx-lint/tests/fixtures/xfail/missing-colon.rst

-.. expect: missing space before role (missing-space-before-role)
+.. expect: role missing opening tag colon
 .. expect: default role used (hint: for inline literals, use double backticks) (default-role)

 This attribute is to match :attr:`importlib.machinery.ModuleSpec.loader`